platformio/platformio-core/docs/ide/atom.rst

 - **Other Systems**: Download the latest `Clang for the other systems <http://llvm.org/releases/download.html>`_.

 .. warning::
-    The libraries which are added/installed after initializing process will not be reflected in code linter.
-You need ``Menu: PlatformIO > Rebuild C/C++ Project Index (Autocomplete, Linter)``.
+    If some libraries are not visible in :ref:`ide_atom` and Code Completion or Code Linting does not work properly, please perform  ``Menu: PlatformIO > Rebuild C/C++ Project Index (Autocomplete, Linter)``

 3. IDE Installation
 ~~~~~~~~~~~~~~~~~~~